KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Compositions widget

 The Compositions :term:`widget` lists all compositions available in Kdenlive.
+See the chapter about :doc:`Compositions</compositing/compositions>` for more details and a list of available Compositions.

 You can drag a composition from the list and drop it on a clip in the Timeline.